-Diseases caused by bacteria, protozoa, and viruses, for instance, are transmitted by agents that act as intermediate hosts, which usually thrive in waterlogged conditions provided by the open drains.
-A common disease-causing agent associated with open drains is the female Anopheles mosquito causing malaria.
+Diseases caused by bacteria, protozoa, and viruses, for instance, are transmitted by agents that act as intermediate hosts, which usually thrive in waterlogged conditions provided by open drains.
+A common disease-causing agent associated with open drains is the female Anopheles mosquito, causing malaria.

 Snail is another great example that commonly acts as an intermediate host for schistosomiasis.
-Some insects such as housefly can also act as vectors of diseases such as cholera and typhoid.
+Some insects, such as houseflies, can also act as vectors of diseases such as cholera and typhoid.
 It is, therefore, very common for water-borne infections in areas with open drains containing infected fecal matter.

-Surface runoff and leaching water from agricultural fields treated with pesticides as well as toxic chemicals from industries can easily find their way into the open drains.
+Surface runoff and leaching water from agricultural fields treated with pesticides and toxic chemicals from industries can easily find their way into the open drains.
 The resultant effect is the build-up of toxic chemicals in the water flowing in the drain, which threatens the survival of neighboring residents.

-Open drains often eventually get clogged due to deposits of silt and other solid substances thrown into the drain.
-During the rainy season, the clogging result in flooding that in turn destroy roads.
-And to make matters worse, the rate of road deterioration increases with an increase in granular moisture content.
+Open drains often get clogged due to deposits of silt and other solid substances thrown into the drain.
+During the rainy season, the clogs result in flooding that, in turn, destroys roads.
+To make matters worse, the rate of road deterioration increases with an increase in granular moisture content.

-Besides, most open drains are located alongside major roads within urban areas and if they are poorly maintained, the water may overflow onto the roads.
-The excess moisture extensively reduces the shear strength of the materials that are unbound and cause differential swelling on the subgrade soils that ultimately weaken the roads and pavements.
+Besides, most open drains are located alongside major roads within urban areas, and if they are poorly maintained, the water may overflow onto the roads.
+The excess moisture extensively reduces the shear strength of the unbound materials and causes differential swelling on the subgrade soils, ultimately weakening the roads and pavements.

-Other effects are stripping off the asphalt, cracking of roads and pavements, thaw weakening, and frost-heaving.
+Other effects include stripping off the asphalt, cracking roads and pavements, thaw weakening, and frost-heaving.

-Open drains are bound to receive domestic wastewater together with stormwater mixed with solid wastes, clinical wastes, silt, chemical waste and other contaminants that finally discharge into main water bodies such as streams, rivers, lakes, and oceans.
+Open drains are bound to receive domestic wastewater and stormwater mixed with solid wastes, clinical wastes, silt, chemical waste, and other contaminants that finally discharge into main water bodies such as streams, rivers, lakes, and oceans.